 Current and former employees should have access to eServe.
 If needed, you can change your password at https://tuftstools.tufts.edu/ if you know your previous password.
 If you do not know your previous password, you will need to speak with IT/TTS at 617-627-3376 .

 You will also need to speak with TTS for assistance with 2FA.
 Separated employees who enrolled in 2FA prior to leaving Tufts, should still have access as long as the same cell phone is in use.
 Those with a new cell phone will need to contact TTS.
 Separated employees who did not enroll in 2FA prior to leaving Tufts will not be required to log in to 2FA.
-Make sure to use Mozilla or Explorer and that you are also unblocking all pop ups.
+Make sure you are unblocking all pop ups.
 For information on unblocking pop ups for each browser type, click here.
 If you did not previously consent to receive your W-2 online, and opted for a mailed form instead, you may need to consent before you can print from eServe.
 If you are having technical difficulties, Tufts Technology Services (TTS), will be able to help.
 You can contact them at 617-627-3376 or through email at https://access.tufts.edu/get-work-done#It-request (Location/Hours).
 If you are still unable to pull up your W2 electronically, we can print for pick up at TSS or we can mail, but unfortunately we cannot email a W2.
 Please let us know if you are unable to access through eServe and need us to issue another copy.W-2 Corrections (W-2Cs) are generally turned around in 10 business days.
 More complex corrections may take longer than ten days.Employees who worked for SMFA prior to 7/1/2016 will receive a W2 from the MFA as well as from Tufts University.
 All requests for HR information, including W2s, prior to 7/1/16 should go to the MFA HR Dept, Bill Sweeney: 617-369-3623.Please note that Tufts cannot provide advice or assistance in completing tax forms.

 The International Center has tax prep software to assist you filing your tax return with the Federal and State Governments.
 Additional information about the web based software (Windstar) is located on the International Center website http://students.tufts.edu/student-affairs/living-campus/group-six/international-center/taxes-and-social-security/tax-preparation-and-assistance-windstar.
+The International Center will email you an Access Code by early March.

 The International Center and Tufts Support Services are not in a position to offer tax advice.
 If you have specific tax questions or concerns, you will need to contact a tax professional (either a Certified Public Accountant or Tax Attorney).
 Other tools to assist you in filing your taxes are the Internal Revenue Service website (www.irs.gov